SocialSharma/named_entity_recognition/README.md

 Yikes.
 Are you sweating a little?
 Because I am.
 Instead of reaching for some Ibuprofen and deep learning pills, let's make a prototype using a little ingenuity, simple open-source code, and a lot of heuristics.
 Hopefully, through this process, we'll also learn a bit about the text processing pipeline that brings understanding natural language into the realm of the possible.

 Enought chit-chat.
 Let's get to it!
-Check out the full [Jupyter Notebook](https://nbviewer.jupyter.org/github/SudoSharma/entity_extraction/blob/master/entity_extraction.ipynb) online at this nbviwer link for better rendering of all graphics.
+Check out the full [Jupyter Notebook](https://nbviewer.jupyter.org/github/SudoSharma/entity_extraction/blob/master/entity_extraction.ipynb) online at this nbviewer link for better rendering of all graphics.